junxit/us-congress-bills-115/metadata.md

 - 2017-09-28 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2017-09-28 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2017-09-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 231.
+- 2017-10-23 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6717; text as passed Senate: CR S6717)
+- 2017-10-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6717; text as passed Senate: CR S6717)